Hatsenkoor/prerender-vaadin-router/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Welcome to view this owesome project!

-This project has been created using **webpack-cli**, you can now run
+This project has been created using **webpack-cli**.
+This project has lit element components and vaadin-router, pre rendering for SEO functionality.
+I hope this can help you to get stuck in vaadin router.

+To run this project.
 ```
-npm run build
+npm run serve
 ```

 or

 ```
-yarn build
+yarn serve
 ```

 to bundle your application